When life gives you lemons, make lemonade. However, I didn’t have lemons so I made Cookie Dough Pancakes.

 When the peppers were soft, I tossed them into the skillet with the potatoes and put the onions in the microwave.

 Daughter number 3 discovered that we were out of chocolate soy milk, and only had vanilla.
 We were also out of chocolate chips, but had white baking chips.
 We kept all of the other ingredients the same, switching out the chocolate soymilk and chocolate chips for the vanilla and white.

 As I heated up the griddle for the pancakes, I asked the girls what kind of eggs they wanted.
-Daughter number 3 wanted hard-boiled (hard-cooked, as my father calls them) and daughter number 4 wanted scrambled.
+Daughter number 3 wanted hard-boiled and daughter number 4 wanted scrambled.
 I had some hard-boiled eggs in the fridge so that was no added effort.
-I whipped up some eggs for scrambled eggs and put on another skillet.
-I sprayed it with non-stick spray.
+No problem to scramble some eggs for D4.

 As I was finishing up the pancakes, the hubs took his first bite of pancake.
 He has never been a huge fan of “breakfast for dinner” and pancakes are not his first choice of breakfast food.
 “Wow!” was all I heard.

 When I sat down at the table he asked me where I got the recipe for the cookie dough pancakes.
 I informed him that I had made up the chocolate chocolate chip pancake recipe a few weeks ago, adapting it from a couple of other recipes that I had found.
 I adapted this one from that one.
 “Wow!
 These taste like cookie dough.
 These are the best pancakes I have ever had.”
 He also liked the potatoes and scrambled eggs.
 Both of the girls liked the pancakes, and daughter number 4 also liked the potatoes.
 Daughter number 3 is NOT a fan of peppers in food, so there was no surprise that she wouldn’t eat them!